pygumby/progfun1-course-notes/notes/week_4.md

     There is some "fine print":

     + Variables begin with a lowercase letter.
-    + The same variable name may appear only once in a pattern, thus, ``Sum(x, x)`` is not a legal pattern.
+    + The same variable name may appear only once in a pattern, thus, `Sum(x, x)` is not a legal pattern.
-    + Names of constants begin with a capital letter, with the exception of reserved words `null`, ``true``, ``false``.
-What if we some named constant, say, `val hello = "Hello, world."` is in scope and we want to use it in our pattern.
+    + Names of constants begin with a capital letter, with the exception of reserved words `null`, `true`, `false`.
+What if some named constant, say, `val hello = "Hello, world."`, is in scope, and we want to use it in our pattern.
 Then we must either surround it with backticks (`` `hello` ``) or make it uppercase (`Hello`).
 See the following StackOverflow post for more information: https://stackoverflow.com/questions/7078022/why-does-pattern-matching-in-scala-not-work-with-variables

-  + Patterns are evaluated as follows: An expression `e match { case p1 => e1 ... case pn => en }` matches the value of the selector `e` with the patterns ``p1, ..., pn`` in the order in which they are written.
+  + Patterns are evaluated as follows: An expression `e match { case p1 => e1 ... case pn => en }` matches the value of the selector `e` with the patterns `p1, ..., pn` in the order in which they are written.
 The whole match expression is rewritten to the right-hand side of the first case where the pattern matches matches `e`.
 Variables in the pattern are replaced by the corresponding parts in the selector.

     + When do patterns match?

       + A constructor pattern `C(p1, ..., pn)` matches all instances of type `C` (or subtypes) that were constructed with arguments matching the patterns `p1, ..., pn`.
       + A variable pattern `x` matches any value, and binds the name of the variable to it.
-      + A constant pattern `c` matches values that are equal to `c` (in the sense of `==`)
+      + A constant pattern `c` matches values that are equal to `c` (in the sense of `==`).

     + This is what the evaluation of a pattern matching expression looks like: